tegtmeye/DTS_datapro_import/README.md

 ##Bugs and/or Enhancements

 As stated, the DTS file/folder structure is not well documented.
 Any bugs that you come across, enhancements, or other insighes are greatly appreciated and will be incorporated.

+##License

+The contents of this repository are distributed under the BSD 3-clause license.